 If information can't be accessed through any of the above avenues, a formal access application can be submitted to Council.
-Council will request a formal application be made for information only as a last resort, likely necessary if an applicant asks for a large volume of information, if providing access would involve an unreasonable diversion of resources on behalf of Council (i.e. extensive search, retrieval from archives), if the information sought involves personal or business information about third parties that must be consulted before the information can be released, or if the information sought relates to access to DAs lodged prior to 1 July 2010.
+Council will request a formal application be made for information only as a last resort, likely necessary if an applicant asks for a large volume of information, if providing access would involve an unreasonable diversion of resources on behalf of Council (i.e. extensive search, retrieval from archives), or if the information sought involves personal or business information about third parties that must be consulted before the information can be released.